-Suunto D5 can be used together with Suunto Tank POD for wireless transmission of tank pressure to the dive computer.
-Multiple Tank PODs can be paired with the dive computer.
+Suunto EON Core can be used together with Suunto Tank POD for wireless transmission of tank pressure to the dive computer.
+One or more Tank PODs can be paired with the dive computer for multi-gas diving.

 You can pair your dive computer with the Suunto app over Bluetooth.
 You can transfer your dive logs to Suunto app from the dive computer and analyze them on your mobile phone.
 It is also possible to customize dive modes and change dive computer settings via Suunto app.